 - for the compression strap function when the zip-on is not completely filled.
 In this case, the helmet holder is used to press the contents of the bag against the back base to ensure the best possible support and carrying comfort.

 - strap rings positioned on the zip-on: they are located at the front of the Musi zip.
 They are to be preferred when there is no pulling force on the straps of the helmet carrier.
 This is particularly the case when the helmet carrier fulfils its aesthetic role of personalisation.

 There is also a series of strap rings on the front of the Cobalt 18 and Krypton 25 zip-ons, anticipating future accessory developments.

 Yes, with the Titanium 22 and Tantalum 33 zip-ons.
 These zip-ons have been specifically developed to allow the transport of skis, snowboards and all the equipment necessary for comfort and safety in the mountains.

 MY HELMET HOLDER

 They are a bit larger, but the assembly is possible.

 No. The PRISM backpacks have been developed over many months with an ergonomics engineer and tested in real-life conditions.
 We have paid particular attention to how the bag fits on the back in all circumstances.
 It must be forgotten.
 The top of the bag has been designed so that there is no discomfort or contact with the helmet, including a full-face helmet, even when the head is in the rear position, when riding downhill.
 It is even possible to wear a neck brace.

-No, the water bag is not included.
+No, the water pouch is not included in the scope of supply but is available in our accessories shop.
 The back base has a "Watertray" slot to accommodate a water bag up to 3 litres.
 Three Velcro attachment tabs are provided to accommodate any model available on the market (central or side attachment).